-Prior to the Restructuring and completion of the IPO, non-controlling interests in the unaudited condensed consolidated financial statements of the Predecessor represented the 1% limited partner interest in OCI Wyoming owned by Wyoming Co. and the 48.51% general partner interest in OCI Wyoming owned by Anadarko, and subsequently acquired by NRP.
-Subsequent to the Restructuring and IPO, non-controlling interests in the unaudited condensed consolidated financial statements of the Partnership consisted of 39.37% general partner interest and 9.63% limited partner interest in OCI Wyoming owned by NRP for the period prior to the Conversion and consists of a 49.0% membership interest in OCI Wyoming owned by NRP for the period after the Conversion.
+Prior to the completion of the IPO and the restructuring transaction completed in connection therewith (the "Restructuring"), non-controlling interests in the unaudited condensed consolidated financial statements of the Predecessor represented the 1% limited partner interest in OCI Wyoming owned by OCI Wyoming Co. and the 48.51% general partner interest in OCI Wyoming owned by Anadarko, and subsequently acquired by NRP.
+Subsequent to the Restructuring and IPO, non-controlling interests in the unaudited condensed consolidated financial statements of the Partnership consisted of a 39.37% general partner interest and a 9.63% limited partner interest in OCI Wyoming owned by NRP for the period prior to the conversion of OCI Wyoming from a Delaware limited partnership to a Delaware limited liability company (the "Conversion") and consists of a 49.0% membership interest in OCI Wyoming owned by NRP for the period after the Conversion.